Sergey Balovin: Origins and development of the project

-The idea of the “In Kind Exchange” project came to Sergey Balovin in Shanghai in 2011, when he moved to a new and empty apartment.
-He started to swap his drawings in exchange for furniture and household appliances with a neighbour about to move out.
+The idea of the “In-Kind Exchange” project came to Sergey Balovin in Shanghai in 2011, when he moved to a new and empty apartment.
+He started to swap his drawings in exchange for furniture and household appliances with a neighbor about to move out.
 Soon the artist systematized the process of exchange, publishing on social media invitations to take part in the project.
-The participants met the artist e chose one of the two or three ink sketches made, offering in exchange whatever they believe could be useful to the artist apartment.
+The participants met the artist e chose one of the two or three ink sketches made, offering in exchange whatever they believe could be useful to the artist's apartment.
 In few months the artist was able to furnish his apartment with the presents got by barter.
 He got everything, from dishes to furniture and household appliances.
-Therefore, the artist realised the possibility to live with the only exchange system and started to organize performances focused on different needs: from food to clothes (title of some performances: “feed the artist”, “dress up the artist”, “get the artist drunk”).
+Therefore, the artist realized the possibility to live with the only exchange system and started to organize performances focused on different needs: from food to clothes (titles of some performances: “Feed the Artist”, “Dress up the Artist”, and “Get the artist drunk”).

-In 2012 Sergey Balovin won the competition to participate at the Swatch Art Peace Hotel residency program.
+In 2012 Sergey Balovin won the competition to participate in the Swatch Art Peace Hotel residency program.
 For 6 months he lived in a luxury apartment and worked in his studio in the downtown of Shanghai.

 Continuing to barter for his living, he began to live without money.
-After the publication of his article “One day of the man who refused money” on Livejournal, he got a lot of feedbacks from all over the world, positive and negative.
+After the publication of his article “One Day of the man who refused money” on Livejournal, he got a lot of feedback from all over the world, positive and negative.
 He started to receive invitations from all the continents from people who wanted to take part in the project.

-So in 2012 he planned a new experiment: his money free world tour in “In Kind Exchange”.
+So in 2012, he planned a new experiment: his money-free world tour in “In-Kind Exchange”.

 The trip lasted 17 months.
-Sergey Balovin travelled the world, from East to West, visiting 36 Countries.
-He exchanged portraits for food, flight tickets and accommodation without spending any penny.
+Sergey Balovin traveled the world, from East to West, visiting 36 Countries.
+He exchanged portraits for food, flight tickets, and accommodation without spending any penny.

-In 2015 the project made Sergey Balovin to meet Claudia Beccato, who became his wife.
-The next stage of In Kind Exchange was their wedding without money.
-They celebrated their wedding opening the exhibition “The Wedding [as it should be]” at European Dukley Art Community in Kotor, Montenegro.
-Not a penny was spent for the celebration and all the traditional wedding material attributes were present on the walls as collage.
-After the opening there was a party and all the food was got as exchange.
+In 2015 the project made Sergey Balovin meet Claudia Beccato, who became his wife.
+The next stage of the In-Kind Exchange was their wedding without money.
+They celebrated their wedding by opening the exhibition “The Wedding [as it should be]” at European Dukley Art Community in Kotor, Montenegro.
+Not a penny was spent on the celebration and all the traditional wedding material attributes were present on the walls as collages.
+After the opening, there was a party and all the food was exchanged.
 “The Wedding [as it should be]” is a grotesque representation of the consumer society.

-It is estimated that since his launch, “In Kind Exchange” project has involved 8,000 people.
+It is estimated that since his launch, the “In-Kind Exchange” project has involved 8,000 people.